lilblupig/curls/README.md

 ### **Surface**

 #### Colours
 Haircare and beauty in general can be perceived as a feminine area of interest, when in reality it is simple self-care.
 A selection of bright colours across the spectrum were chosen to give an androgynous feel, a nod to LGBTQA users and complement a plain white background.
-The very simplistic design is to allow the information to speak for itself, as the main purpose of the website, and to keep the data easily digestible by the user.
+The very simplistic design is to allow the information to speak for itself as this is the main purpose of the website, and to keep the data easily digestible by the user.
 ![Colours option 1](assets/images/colors-opt-1.png)

 Once put to use, it became apparent that the boldness of the chosen colours did not work well for large block sections on the web pages.
 This slightly more muted palette was chosen to make using the site more comfortable but still keep a quirky, friendly feel.